 The NHSCR recorded the movements of patients between health authority areas (HAs) and was combined with PR data held by individual HAs, to produce estimates of migration between local authorities.
 Similar data sources were used to obtain estimates of cross-border flows to and from Scotland and Northern Ireland.

 The NHSCR data source was discontinued in February 2016.
 Consequently, England and Wales internal migration estimates for mid-2016 were calculated by combining the 2016 PR data with the 2015 NHSCR data.
-For mid-2017, we moved to using the PDS.
+For mid-2017, we moved to using the PDS weekly updates file.

 Higher Education Statistics Agency data and Higher Education Leavers Methodology

-For mid-2017 onwards, we have improved this method by introducing a new end-of-studies approach - the Higher Education Leavers Methodology (HELM).
-This method distributes those higher education leavers who have not updated their PR address after leaving higher education using the movement patterns of students who have previously left higher education.
+For mid-2017 onwards, we have improved this method by introducing a new end-of-studies approach – the Higher Education Leavers Methodology (HELM).
+This method distributes those higher education leavers whose addresses have not been updated on their PDS (formerly PR) after leaving higher education using the movement patterns of students who have previously left higher education.

 The method can be summarised as follows:

-stage one: identify people who need their area of residence imputed; this will be from their PR records (not updated during the year) previously linked to HESA data but no longer with a HESA record as the person has left higher education
+stage one: identify people who need their area of residence imputed; this will be from their PDS (formerly PR) records (not updated during the year) previously linked to HESA data but no longer with a HESA record as the person has left higher education

 stage three: apply the estimated distribution to people to be imputed; the random imputation avoids systematic bias in destinations chosen, but the final distribution will be close to the initially estimated distribution